Up your boxed mix cupcake game with these chocolate cupcakes covered in a rich, fudge frosting and soft salted caramel

 I’ve been experimenting with caramel for years now, and am just a little proud to say I’ve absolutely nailed it with my soft caramel recipe.
 If you haven’t already tried my easy microwave caramel recipe, this caramel salted cupcakes recipe give you a delicious way to use them!

 And I have to say – there’s pretty much no dessert I can think of that wouldn’t be improved with the addition of caramel.
-Seriously, caramel makes almost any baking project better.
+Seriously, caramel makes almost any baking project better, and exotic caramels with travel inspired flavors are one of the best gifts I could imagine.

 But these chocolate salted caramel cupcakes might just take the (cup)cake.